 Start a treasure hunt to find old, used dollhouses or build your own.
-For this mission consider time, money and abilities.
-What is your time frame to find or build a house?
-Do you have one in your home?
-Do you know a friend or neighbor who might have one?
-Can you find one at a garage sale?
-Can you borrow one?
-As you search, take photos or make drawings of one to three different dollhouses.
-Take a look at the House Styles journey.
-List style characteristics for each dollhouse presented on their façade(s).
-Next, make a list of key rooms.
-Compose your photographs, drawings, titles and text on a poster and upload it to Activity 1 Green Dollhouses.
+For this mission, consider time, money, and abilities.
+What is your timeframe to find or create a dollhouse?
+Take photos, or make drawings of three different dollhouses.
+First, look at the House Styles journey.
+List style characteristics for your dollhouse-like gable roof with overhangs, porches, windows on all sides, etc. Next, look into the principal rooms.
+Take a photograph of the inside, front facade, and two side elevations: label key rooms and features of the dollhouse.
+Compose your pictures, drawings, titles, and text on a poster and upload it to Activity 1 Green Dollhouses.

 Activity 2 – Green Home Strategies

-There are many ways to ‘green a house’ that go beyond changing its color.
-While painting a house green is an aesthetic or visual change, making performative changes in the ways the house uses energy and interacts with air, water, and energy systems introduces functional changes are ‘green’ strategies, look at the Green Building, Green School and Green Home journeys and take notes about sustainable practices in other types of architecture.
+There are many strategies to ‘green a house’ beyond changing its color.
+While painting a house green is an aesthetic or visual change, making performative changes in the ways the house uses energy and interacts with air, water, and energy systems introduces functional changes as ‘green’ strategies.
+Please take a look at the Green Home Journey.
 You will find that there are both passive and active strategies.
-Passive approaches use natural earth, air, water and climate systems to improve energy and water use.
-Site orientation, natural ventilation, indigenous vegetation, etc. are all green steps taken to situate better, ventilate, hydrate and ventilate a real house.
-The introduction of technology and operating systems adds water filters, pipe insulation, wall insulation, roof insulation, gutters, downspouts, rain barrels and rain gardens.
+Passive approaches use natural earth, air, water, and climate systems to improve energy and water.
+Site orientation, natural ventilation, and indigenous vegetation are green steps to situate, ventilate, hydrate, and ventilate a real house.
+The introduction of active technology and operating systems adds water filters, pipe insulation, wall insulation, roof insulation, gutters, downspouts, rain barrels, and rain gardens.
 It may even add solar thermal panels for hot water and a wind vane to capture wind energy.
-A digital meter connects the house to a smart grid improve to energy use.
-Look at the [Building Like Bodies]( Journeys and see that the systems in homes work together much like the human body’s systems support and interact together.
-Make an outline of possible improvements that help reduce energy use, improve natural ventilation, conserve, and store and heat water.
+A digital meter connects the house to a smart grid to improve energy use during off-peak times.
+Look at Building Like Bodies Journeys and see that the systems in homes work together much like the human body’s systems support and interact together.
+Outline possible improvements that help reduce energy use, improve natural ventilation, conserve, and store and heat water.
 Make a poster that presents 7-10 green home strategies.
-Add diagrams, drawings or photographs to show green installations using your favorite dollhouse as a backdrop.
+Add diagrams, drawings, or photographs to show green installations using your favorite dollhouse as a backdrop.